FFmpeg/FFV1/ffv1.md

 `Container`: Format that encapsulates `Frames` (see (#frame)) and (when required) a `Configuration Record` into a bitstream.

 `Sample`: The smallest addressable representation of a color component or a luma component in a `Frame`.
-Examples of `Sample` are Luma, Blue Chrominance, Red Chrominance, Transparency, Red, Green, and Blue.
+Examples of `Sample` are Luma (Y), Blue-difference Chroma (Cb), Red-difference Chroma (Cr), Transparency, Red, Green, and Blue.

 `Plane`: A discrete component of a static image comprised of `Samples` that represent a specific quantification of `Samples` of that image.